mufana/mufana.github.io/_posts/2017-11-20-Automating-HR-Process.md

 First I have to import the CSV file I created with my _Get-NewADUsers.ps1_ script.
 ```$CollUsers = Import-Csv $CSVpath\$CSVFile```

-The next step if to create a foreach statement.
+The next step if to create a foreach constructor.
 ```Foreach ($User in $CollUser)```

 Now, the foldername of the HomeFolder I want to create is the samAccountName of the user.